google/fhir-examples/README.md

 FhirProto uses [Bazel](https://bazel.build/) as its dependency management/build tool.
 This is a declarative build system used by Google, Tensorflow, and many others.
 We require a minimum Bazel version of [2.2.0](https://github.com/bazelbuild/bazel/releases/tag/2.2.0).
 Follow steps [here](https://docs.bazel.build/versions/master/install.html) to download and run the install script.
 Pro-tip: make sure not to drop the `--user` flag when running the script.
 Verify that bazel is installed correctly by running `bazel --version`.

 You can always check what version of Bazel you have by running `bazel --version`
+## Gradle integration

+This repository also provides an example of Gradle integration with the published Java library on Google's Maven repostitory.
+See `build.gradle` for how to set it up and `ParsePatients.java` for how to run it.
 ## Setting Up the Example Repository

 Next, we’ll clone the example repository into a git directory.
 If you don’t have a directory you already use for git code, `~/git` is perfectly reasonable: